Childhood Trauma Test - Adverse Childhood Experience Quiz

 Normative and Psychometric Statistics

-This psychometric dataset currently includes 35 anonymous participant responses collected through voluntary participation.
-The observed mean score was 15.69 with a standard deviation of 15.69, indicating moderate score variability within the sampled population.
-Internal consistency reliability analysis demonstrated excellent reliability (Cronbach alpha = 0.988).
-Observed skewness (0.59) and kurtosis (-1.01) were examined as indicators of distribution quality.
+This psychometric dataset currently includes 74 anonymous participant responses collected through voluntary participation.
+The observed mean score was 32.72 with a standard deviation of 20.71, indicating moderate score variability within the sampled population.
+Internal consistency reliability analysis produced a Cronbach alpha of 0, which falls below commonly accepted psychometric standards and should be interpreted cautiously until additional data are collected.
+Observed skewness (-0.35) and kurtosis (-1.16) were examined as indicators of distribution quality.
 The score distribution appeared reasonably balanced and did not suggest substantial departures from normality.

 Participants